pinky07/EmployeeAppraisal/README.md

 # Employee

-Employee microservice documentation.
+EmployeeAppraisal microservice documentation.

 ## Spring profiles

-This project includes 3 different profiles that can be set in the property `spring.profiles.active` in the file `src/main/resources/application.yml`.
+This project includes 4 different profiles that can be set in the property `spring.profiles.active` in the file `src/main/resources/application.yml`.

 - `default` Default Spring profile.
 Remember to include it when you any extra profiles in the configuration.
-- `dev` Development profile.
+- `dev` Development server profile.
+Includes an in memory database, self signed certificates and other useful configurations when developing.
+- `local` Development profile.
 Includes an in memory database, self signed certificates and other useful configurations when developing.
 - `oauth2` Enables the applications oauth2 security.
 Disable this proflie when you want to test the endpoints without providing an access token.